コンテンツにスキップ

 Official Instagram: https://www.instagram.com/yokosuka_moa/

-Hakone is famous for its hot springs and relay races, but it also has an artistic side, with many art galleries and museums.
-From here, we will introduce three museums in Hakone in succession.
+Hakone is famous for its hot springs and relay races, but it also has an artistic side with many art galleries and museums.
+From here, we will introduce three art museums in Hakone.

-First up is the Hakone Open-air Museum, Japan's first open-air museum, built to take advantage of Hakone's natural beauty.
-You can see sculptures by artists such as Auguste Rodin and Henry Moore.
+First, there is the Hakone Open-Air Museum, Japan's first open-air museum, which was built to take advantage of the natural beauty of Hakone.
+Here you can see sculptures by Auguste Rodin, Henry Moore, and others.

-Approximately 120 sculptures are permanently exhibited in the lush garden, which stretches over 70,000 square meters.
-There are also interactive art pieces that children will love.
+The lush garden, which stretches across 70,000 square meters, has a permanent exhibition of approximately 120 sculptures, including interactive art pieces that children will love.

-One of the most popular is Gabriel Roard's "Symphony Sculpture Calling Happiness."
-You can't tell from the outside, but the inside of the 18m tall tower is surrounded by stained glass, and when you step inside, you're greeted by a flood of colors, creating a truly magical experience.
+One of the most popular is the "Symphony of Happiness" sculpture by Gabriel Loire.
+You wouldn't know it from the outside, but the inside of the 18m-tall tower is surrounded by stained glass, and once you step inside, a flood of colors washes over you, creating a truly magical experience.

 Some of the exhibits are hands-on.
-This "Star Garden" is a maze.
-You can touch, learn, and enjoy art.
+This "Star Garden" is a maze where you can experience, learn, and enjoy art.

-At the Picasso Exhibition, which opened in 1984, 15 years after the museum opened, you can see not only sculptures but also paintings, gold and silver objects, and other works by Picasso.
+The Picasso exhibition, which opened in 1984, 15 years after the museum's opening, features Picasso's works, including not only sculptures but also paintings and gold and silver objects.

-On this Instagram page, we are constantly introducing works taken by our customers, so you can enjoy a variety of photos taken from different perspectives.
-It may not be long before your piece is included in this collection!
-If you take a photo, please post it using the hashtag #MinnanoSculpture or @thehakoneopenairmuseum.
+On this Instagram page, we regularly introduce works taken by our customers, so you can enjoy a variety of photos taken from different perspectives.
+The day when your own photo will be added to this collection may not be far off!
+If you take a photo, be sure to post it with the hashtag #Everyone'sSculptures or @thehakoneopenairmuseum.

 TEL: 0460-82-1161